insanum/gcalcli/docs/README.md

                            outputs (default is Sunday)

   --nc                     don't use colors

+  --conky                  use conky color escapes sequences instead of ansi
+                           terminal color escape sequences (requires using
+                           the 'execpi' command in your conkyrc)

   --cal-owner-color        specify the colors used for the calendars and dates --cal-editor-color       each of these argument requires a <color> argument